actiniumio/jenkins-with-plugins/README.md

 [![CircleCI](https://circleci.com/gh/actiniumio/jenkins-with-plugins/tree/master.svg?style=svg)](https://circleci.com/gh/actiniumio/jenkins-with-plugins/tree/master)

 This image is destinated to be used by the [Allspark](https://github.com/actiniumio/allspark) project.
-The build is configured to mirror `jenkins/jenkins` repository, so you can use any version available on the official image.
+The build is configured to mirror `jenkins/jenkins` debian images, so you can use any version available on the official image (as long as it is not an `alpine` version).

 This image contains docker, as it is intended to be used to provision developers defined build containers.
 The Docker socket must be mounted in the container for